akrumel/f.lux/docs/tutorial/step-1.md

 const store = new Store(root, state);
 ```

 A f.lux based application uses a single store for managing all state.
 A `Store` instance is created by specifying a root property and the initial state.
-The property must be a `Property` subclass and the state a JSON compatible type.
-In this case, an `ObjectProperty` instance is used to shadow, or proxy, the JSON state object. `ObjectProperty` is used to represent javascript literal objects.
+The property must be a `Property` subclass and the state a JSON compatible value of appropriate type for the root `Property`.
+In this case, an `ObjectProperty` instance is used to shadow, or proxy, a javascript literal object representing the application state. `ObjectProperty` is used to represent javascript literal objects.

-Out of the box, f.lux will 'autoshadow' the state to automatically, recursively map `Property` types onto the state.
+Out of the box, f.lux will recursively 'autoshadow' the state to automatically map `Property` types onto the application state.
 Autoshadowing performs the following javascript type to f.lux type mapping:

 | Javascript type              | f.lux `Property` subclass | API
 | ---------------------------- | ------------------------- | -------------------------------